 To determine your office space requirements, consider your employee count, workspace layout, and additional facilities like meeting rooms and collaboration areas.
 A common benchmark is 100-200 sq ft per employee, depending on sector and working style.
 Hybrid models may reduce desk needs but increase shared space requirements.

-What is the recommended office space per employee in 2025?
+What is the recommended office space per employee?

 Does hybrid working mean businesses need less office space?